 ASTM F2413-18 I/75 C/75 EH PR Mt

-- I/75 is impact protection level 75.
+- I/75 is the impact protection level.

-- C/75 is compression protection level 75.
+- C/75 is the compression protection level.

-- PR is puncture resistance, typically a plate underfoot.
+- PR means puncture resistance underfoot.

 ASTM F2413 (U.S.) — The Core Footwear Standard